onehundredfeet/practical-haxe/README.md

 * hide - extends heaps with an editor
   * Requires you to keep heaps and hashlink up to date through git

+### OpenFL
+* I do NOT use this, but lots of people do, so investigate on your own

 ## Game Serialization / Networking
 * hxbit - macro based serialization